 - He won the NAACP’s first Spingarn Medal for outstanding achievement by a Black American back in 1915.

 - From 1920-1931, Everett Just became a Julius Rosenwald Fellow in Biology of the National Research Council.
 This position allowed him to work in Europe back when racial discrimination significantly hindered his opportunities in the U.S. He wrote several research papers, including “General Cytology,” published in 1924.
 He co-authored it with other respected scientists from the University of Chicago, Princeton University, the National Academy of Sciences, and the Marine Biological Laboratory.

 Randolph spearheaded a program sponsored by Jeanes Foundation to improve vocational training across the U.S. south as her career progressed.
-Because of her numerous and significant contributions to education, she was posthumously honored by the Library of Virginia as one of their “Virginia Women in History.”
+Because of her numerous and significant educational contributions, she was posthumously honored by the Library of Virginia as one of their “Virginia Women in History.”

-- More than the learning skills and academics, she believed in the importance of promoting healthy hearts and spirits.
-She then established afternoon classes during Sundays with the help of Virginia Union University students and faculty.
+- More than learning skills and academics, she believed in the importance of promoting healthy hearts and spirits.
+She then established afternoon classes on Sundays with the help of Virginia Union University students and faculty.